TheLeeLab/driftCorrection/README.md

 The two main files are:
 * *correctDriftFiducial.m*: for use on real data.
 It reads in an SMLM localisation file that needs to have at least a column for frame, x- and y-coordinate.
 The user doesn't have to edit the script to input parameters.
 Pop-up windows will appear that ask to fill in parameters or navigate to a file.
 * *testCorrectDriftFiducial.m*: for testing drift correction functions.
 It first simulates a dataset with drift and then performs analysis on it.
-For development purpose only.
+For testing purpose only.

 ## Fiducial-based drift correction ##